 The results of the 2009 monitoring study reported here provide more evidence on the potential changes in plant growth at North Gully Cove brought about by the rechanneling of North Gully creek.
 Because our study sites are a subset of those included in the U.S.D.A. project, the present study also contributes to the long-term database of macrophyte and filamentous algal growth along the shoreline in Conesus Lake.

 Bosch, Isidro; Dodge, Hannah; Dumas, Adam; and Stryker, Matthew, "Continued Monitoring of Macrophyte Biomass and Filamentous Algal Cover in Conesus Lake Summer 2009" (2010).
 Technical Reports.
-Paper 56.
+56.